sammfyu/quantitative_finance/README.md

-# wen_zidi
+# Quantitative Finance

-### This repository will store all the coding work from both Sam and Wen.
+### This repository stores all the teaching material for quantitative finance, from coding to real-application

-The objective is to record all the changes and work that are both done by us.
-Easy to track records.